xpack/web-doxygen/website/docs/api/classes/translatorfinnish.md

-<p>used in member documentation blocks to produce a list of all member that overwrite the implementation of this member.</p>
+used in member documentation blocks to produce a list of all member that overwrite the implementation of this member.

-<p>Definition at line 754 of file <a href="/web-doxygen/docs/api/files/src/translator-fi-h">translator_fi.h</a>.</p>
+Definition at line 754 of file <a href="/web-doxygen/docs/api/files/src/translator-fi-h">translator_fi.h</a>.

 <div class="doxyProgramListing">